buditanrim/buditanrim.github.io/_posts/2021-05-03-self-learning.md

 We learned how to walk when we were an infant.
 No one taught us to do that.
 It runs deep in our DNA.
 But how can we learn while we work?

-Here's my tactic to learn.
-You can build your own way to self-inquiry.

 **Create an open-ended question.** It’s better to learn with a specific question you have in mind.
 Last week I asked: how can people diverge and produce creative ideas?

 **Set realistic expectations for yourself.** If your question is simple, like, “When was Indonesia declared independence?”
 You can get the answer quickly these days.
 But if you have an open-ended high-order question, set an expectation that you will wrestle with this question for weeks or months.
 It’s part of the fun.